Haunt-o/AI-Dungeon-Context-Language/README.md

 ### API Variables

-If you use my AI Dungeon Scenario Scripting API, then there's an additional bit of HCL you can use to feed the script a list of your scenario variables.
+If you use my AI Dungeon Scenario Scripting API, then there's an additional bit of NaCL you can use to feed the script a list of your scenario variables.

 Simply start a line with `!!!` and put all your variables separated by `::`:
 ```